underscoreio/essential-scala/src/pages/sequencing/sequencing-computation.md

 title: Sequencing Computation
 ---

 We have now mastered generic data and folding over algebraic data types.
-For the final section of this chapter we will look as some other common patterns of computation that are 1) often more convenient to use than fold for algebraic data types and 2) can be implemented for certain types of data that do not support a fold.
+Now we will look as some other common patterns of computation that are 1) often more convenient to use than fold for algebraic data types and 2) can be implemented for certain types of data that do not support a fold.
 These methods are known as **map** and **flatMap**.

 ## Map

-Imagine we have a list of `Int` user IDs, and a function to go from user ID to a `User` record.
+Imagine we have a list of `Int` user IDs, and a function which, given a user ID, returns a `User` record.
 We want to get a list of user records for all the IDs in the list.
 Written as types we have `List[Int]` and a function `Int => User`, and we want to get a `List[User]`.

 Imagine we have an optional value representing a user record loaded from the database and a function that will load their most recent order.
 If we have a record we want to then lookup the user's most recent order.
 That is, we have a `Maybe[User]` and a function `User => Order`, and we want a `Maybe[Order]`.